unishsys/kube-watchtower/README.md

 2. Run `go mod init` to initialize the Go module.
 3. Run `go run main.go` to start the application.
 4. Explore the available API endpoints using your preferred HTTP client or a tool like curl.

-## Troubleshooting:

-If you encounter any issues while running the Kube-Watchtower, refer to the [troubleshooting guide](docs/troubleshooting.md) for common problems and solutions.

 ## License: